 5 Results and Discussions

-The implementations of the loop scheduling algo- rithms on DGs (with sizes 2, 4, 6, 8, 10, 12, 14,
+The implementations of the loop scheduling algorithms on DGs (with sizes 2, 4, 6, 8, 10, 12, 14,

-16, 17,8, and 20) using SEPA as a test bed on four modes (EQUAL, FRONT-HEAVY, TAIL-HEAVY, and RANDOM) shows that the scheduling algorithms effec- tively balances the work load to the DGs and reduces the execution times relative to when SEPA is executed sequentially in a single PC.
+16, 17,8, and 20) using SEPA as a test bed on four modes (EQUAL, FRONT-HEAVY, TAIL-HEAVY, and RANDOM) shows that the scheduling algorithms effectively balances the work load to the DGs and reduces the execution times relative to when SEPA is executed sequentially in a single PC.

-Figures 2, 3, 4, and 5 are comparisons of the execu- tion times of each of the implementations. hahahaha
+Figures 2, 3, 4, and 5 are comparisons of the execution times of each of the implementations.
+Hahahaha

 :)